Curriculum Statement – Our Intent

 - programmes for Years 1 to 6 which draw on the learning objectives and teaching focuses.

-In addition, some of the children in Year 6 follow Read, Write Inc and in other year groups phonics intervention groups run to help any children who need further support in this area.
+In addition, in Key Stage 2 we have Read, Write Inc phonics intervention sessions to help any children who need further support in this area.

 We are passionate about reading at Tinsley and our children develop their skills from a very early age.
 Reading development is a core focus in everything we do and we have purchased online schemes such as ‘Bug Club’ in order to help to encourage children to read in and out of school by competing to win book prizes.